qazi-ejaz/Blockchain/README.md

 ## Inspiration
-* [**Udacity**](https://www.udacity.com/course/blockchain-developer-nanodegree--nd1309) is a fantastic typesetting program that a lot of people use these days, especially the math and computer science people in academia.
-* [**Presidential Initiative for Artificial Intelligence & Computing (PIAIC)**](https://www.piaic.org/block-chain) The mission of this program is to reshape Pakistan by revolutionizing education, research, and business by adopting latest, cutting-edge technologies.
-Experts are calling this the 4^th industrial revolution.
-We want Pakistan to become a global hub for AI, data science, cloud native computing, edge computing, blockchain, augmented reality, and internet of things.
+* [**Presidential Initiative for Artificial Intelligence & Computing (PIAIC)**](https://www.piaic.org/block-chain) is aimed to develop highly skilled professionals to cope up with the challenges of **Fourth Industrial Revolution**.
+This program offers training in cutting edge technologies like AI, Data Science, Cloud Native Computing, Edge computing, **Blockchain**, Augmented Reality, and Internet of Things (IoT)
+* [**Udacity**](https://www.udacity.com/course/blockchain-developer-nanodegree--nd1309) A Nanodegree offered inlined with industrial requirements.

 ## Contact

-You are free to take my `.tex` file and modify it to create your own resume.
-Please don't use my resume for anything else without my permission, though!
+You are free to fork the repository and add the changes as per your own desire

-If you have any questions, feel free to join me at [`#posquit0` on Freenode](irc://irc.freenode.net/posquit0) and ask away.
-Click [here](https://kiwiirc.com/client/irc.freenode.net/posquit0) to connect.

-Good luck!
+Muchas Suerte!

 ## See Also

-* [Latex Beamer Projects](https://github.com/posquit0/hugo-awesome-identity) - A single-page Hugo theme to introduce yourself.
+* [Latex Beamer Projects](https://github.com/qazi-ejaz/Amplitude-Modulation) - Beamer Presentation for Control Systems and Programming.